DanMcGann/danmcgann.github.io/dan.md

 * [Mother Falcon](motherfalcon.com)
 * [Forth Wanderers](forthwanderers.bandcamp.com)

+---

 ## Recent Hikes

 ### Longs Peak
 My first fourteener!
 Fantastic hike, but the altitude really took a toll.
 ![longs](images/dan/longs.jpg)

-### Unknown Icelandic Mountian
+### Unknown Icelandic Mountain
-Beautiful hike in the Snæfellsjökull National Park.
-Unfortunatly all the signes were burried in the snow, so I'm not actually shure which mountian it was.
+Beautiful hike in the Snæfellsjökull National Park. unfortunately all the signs were buried in the snow, so I'm not actually sure which mountain it was.
 ![iceland](images/dan/iceland.jpg)